Virginia reel (dance)

 The Virginia reel is a folk dance that dates from the 17th century.
 Though the reel may have its origins in Scottish country dance and the Highland reel, and perhaps have an even earlier origin from an Irish dance called the Rinnce Fada, it is generally considered to be an English country dance.
-The dance was most popular in America from 1830–1890.
+The dance was most popular in America from 1830 to 1890.

-The Virginia reel was a popular dance, and in each area there would be slight differences.
-This has given rise to a large number of dances called the Virginia reel.
-All of the versions have certain similarities, such as the reel figure.
+The Virginia reel was a popular dance, with slight regional variations.
+This has given rise to a large number of dances called the Virginia reel, all of which share certain similarities, such as the reel figure, in which the dancers at the head of the line alternately swing each other and the other dancers in the line.